Vaibhav/ProxyTools/README.md

 ## Bugs

 The "proxylisty" implementation I currently have, does not work properly.
+When scraping ProxyListy it keeps outputting "not a gzipped file".

 You have to press enter after it says "Please Wait...".
 It doesn't automatically save the file, it waits for the user to press enter.